hcp-uw/huskyreads/README.md

 Note, the front-end is currently hosted on Heroku at https://husky-reads-front-end.herokuapp.com.

-However, if you want launch the front-end on your personal machine, perform the following commands in your Terminal starting at the top project directory:
+However, if you want to launch the front-end on your personal machine, perform the following commands in your Terminal starting at the top project directory:

 ```
 cd front-end/app